Jimilang Tsho

 Jimilang Tsho (also known as Sand Ox Lake) is a natural lake in Thimphu District of Bhutan.

 Geography

 This lake is situated at an altitude of 3870 m from sea level.

-Etmyology
+Etymology

-Jimilang Tsho (Sand Ox Lake) takes its name from a legend about a bull that rose up out of the lake and joined the cows of a family utilizing the territory as a summer grazing ground.
+Jimilang Tsho (Sand Ox Lake) takes its name from a legend about a bull that rose out of the lake and joined the cows of a family utilizing the territory as a summer grazing ground.

 Aquafauna

 Jimilang Tsho is additionally known for its giant trouts, which were introduced during the 1970s.